JMacPort/I2C_LCD/README.md

 # I2C LCD
 First attempts at communicating over I2C using the STM32-F446RE board.
-Basic function will be to print data to the screen (source currently unknown).
+Basic function will be to print data to the screen.
 This project is simply for me to test out I2C communication to understand the innerworkings.

 # Hardware
 - STM32-F446RE